nianswe/ci_project1/README.md

 ## Deployment

+I created a new public GitHub repository 'nianswe/ci_project1', using 'Code-Institute-Org/gitpod-full-template' and published the site on GitHub Pages from main branch.

 I created a local git repository using 'git init' and added it to the staging area with git 'add .', I committed to the local repository using 'git commit -m 'message'' and pushed to the remote repository at GitHub with 'git push'.

 The live link can be found here - https://nianswe.github.io/ci_project1/index.html